 From head to rump, groundhogs are 17.75 to 24 inches (45 to 61 centimeters) long, according to National Geographic.
-They weigh around 13 lbs.
-(6 kilograms), which is about twice the average weight of a newborn human baby.
+They weigh around 13 pounds (6 kilograms), which is about twice the average weight of a newborn human baby.
 Like other squirrels, groundhogs have long tails that grow around 7 to 9.75 in (18 to 25 cm) long.

-Groundhogs are found only in North America, from Canada down to the southern United States.
+Groundhogs are found only in North America, from Canada down to the southern United States, according to AnimalDiversity.org.
 They like woodland areas that bump up against more open areas.
 They dig burrows that can be 6 feet (1.8 meters) deep, and 20 feet (6 m) wide.
 These underground homes can also have two to a dozen entrances, according to the National Wildlife Federation.
 Typically, they have a burrow in the woods for the winter and a burrow in grassy areas for the warmer months.
 Groundhogs keep their burrows tidy by changing out the nesting found inside from time to time.

 Groundhogs are solitary creatures, and they spend their summers and falls stuffing themselves and taking naps in the sun.
-They can eat about a pound of food per sitting.

 In the winter, they hibernate.
-While hibernating, the groundhog's heartbeat slows from 80 beats per minute to 5 beat per minute; their respiration reduces from 16 breaths per minute to as few as 2 breaths per minute; and their body temperature drops from about 99 degrees Fahrenheit (37.2 Celsius) to as low as 37 degrees F (2.77 C), according to the National Wildlife Federation.
+While hibernating, the groundhog's heartbeat slows from 80 beats per minute to 5 beat per minute; their respiration reduces from 16 breaths per minute to as few as 2 breaths per minute; and their body temperature drops from about 99 degrees Fahrenheit (37.2 degrees Celsius) to as low as 37 F (2.77 C), according to the National Wildlife Federation.

 A groundhog typically sticks close to home.
 They usually don't wander farther than 50 to 150 feet (15 to 30 m) from their den during the daytime, according to the Internet Center for Wildlife Damage Management.